MohawkRaphaelT/terminal-games/README.md

 ### Exiting

 As a final note, CTRL+C is a universal key combination to force-exit a terminal application.
 Use that if hitting escape doesn't terminate your game.

+### Audio

+By popular demand, I have added a new sample project which ports over the Audio library from the MophawkGame2D framework almost 1:1.
+See the [Terminal Game With Audio](https://github.com/MohawkRaphaelT/terminal-games/tree/main/TerminalGameWithAudio) for implementation details.
+The new files (if you want to copy/paste) are the following.

+* `MohawkTerminalGame/Static Classes/Audio`
+* `MohawkTerminalGame/Structs/Music`
+* `MohawkTerminalGame/Structs/Sound`